TruelyThea/TrollegleDayTwo/documentation.md

 #### <a name="noop"></a> `/.noop ARGS...` ####

 Does nothing and simply ignores the given arguments.
-This is useful in `/.addCommand` when you want to ignore the appended arguments by using `/.addCommand NAME /.then <actual command> /.noop`.
+This is useful in `/.addCommand` when you want to ignore the appended arguments by using `/.addCommand NAME /.then <actual command> /.noop`, and in `/.ifAreEqual WORD1 WORD2 /.noop /.else <command>` if you only want to do something when the words are different.

 #### `/.extendedHelp` ####